-Brow lift surgery typically takes about two hours.
+Brow lift surgery typically takes about one to two hours.

-After a brow lift, your forehead might be taped and your head might be loosely wrapped to minimize swelling.
+After a brow lift, your forehead might be loosely wrapped to minimize swelling.
 A small tube might be placed along the incision site to drain any excess blood or fluid.

 Your doctor will give you specific instructions on how to care for your incisions.
 In the first few days after a brow lift: